-- 5.1 Tenants must pay the invoiced rent within 40 days of the due date on the invoice.
-Tenants who have not paid by this date will be issued a Notice to Quit.
-If the Notice to Quit is rescinded then an admin charge of £20.00 will be invoiced.
-The £20 penalty will be payable within 7 days of the NTQ being rescinded and failure to pay will result in the NTQ being reinstated.
-Note that, although WAM may exercise discretion in waiving this NTQ after late payment, it is not automatic and, if payment is late again at any time during the tenancy, such discretion may not be applied. - 5.2 The rent year runs from 1st October to 30th September.
-Tenants taking up an allotment part-way through the rent year will pay a proportion of the rent based on 1/12th of the annual rental for each complete month remaining. - 5.3 Tenants may voluntarily relinquish their allotment before October or have their tenancy terminated for breach of the tenancy agreement before the year ends but no rebate will be payable.
-However, in the case of a transfer to another plot at any site, the rent for the remainder of the year will be deemed to have been paid in lieu of the rebate for the relinquished plot. - 5.4 Rent may be increased to coincide with the beginning of any given allotment year if agreed at the AGM. - 5.5 It is the responsibility of the Tenant to make WAM aware that they are eligible for any reduction in rent offered by WAM.
-This reduction is limited to men and women who are 65 or over and, for all new tenants in future, as from 1st October 2015 to the first allotment only.
+- 5.1 Tenants must pay the invoiced rent within 21 days of the due date on the invoice.
+Tenants who have not paid by this date will be issued a reminder stating that the invoice must be paid within 40 days of the due date of the invoice.
+If the invoice remains unpaid at 40 days, the tenant will be given 14 days to pay or immediate repossession.
+If the repossession is rescinded then an admin charge of £20.00 will be invoiced.
+The £20 penalty will be payable within 7 days of the repossession being rescinded and failure to pay will result in the repossession being reinstated.
+Note that, although WAM may exercise discretion in waiving this repossession after late payment, it is not automatic and, if payment is late again at any time during the tenancy, such discretion may not be applied. - 5.2 The rent year runs from 1st October to 30th September.
+Tenants taking up an allotment partway through the rent year will pay a proportion of the rent based on 1/12th of the annual rental for each complete month remaining. - 5.3 Tenants may voluntarily relinquish their allotment before October or have their tenancy terminated for breach of the tenancy agreement before the year ends but no refund will be payable.
+However, in the case of a transfer to another plot at any site, the rent for the remainder of the year will be deemed to have been paid in lieu of the refund for the relinquished plot.
+Tenants who have not paid their rent and who decided to relinquish after 2nd September will be issued with a pro rata monthly invoice for rent covering the period until the tenancy terminates (see 14.1). - 5.4 Rent may be increased to coincide with the beginning of any given allotment year if agreed at the AGM.

+5.5 It is the responsibility of the Tenant to make WAM aware that they are eligible for any reduction in rent offered by WAM.
+This reduction is limited to men and women who are 65 or over and, for all new tenants in future, as from 1st October 2015, to the first allotment only.